hmishra0/NoSQL/MongoDB/MongoDB.md

 ## **Collections**

 - A collection is a group of documents.
 If a document is the MongoDB analog of some row in a relational database, A collection can be thought of as the analog to a table
-- MongoDB collections do not have a predefined schema, since documents are self describing
+- MongoDB collections do not have a **predefined schema**, since documents are self describing

 ## **Databases**